tajbasra/data_visualisation_project_submission/README.md

 The resulting circle view graph in Tableau (see Intial_Tableau_Image.png) showed a decrease in returns over time however I felt this graph looked messy.
 Further, since there are almost 114,000 datapoints, when attempting to generate a scatterplot of this data using dimple, I was unable to load the graph.

-I therefore summarised the data, looking at mean returns over time.
+I therefore summarised the data, looking at median returns over time.
 There appeared to be no outliers in the data, based on the Tableau chart.
 I used the pandas and numpy libraries in Python to group the data by years, focussing on the effective returns and listing date.

 My initial visualisation combines a scatterplot with a line chart so that each data point is highlighted using the scatterplot and the trend is highlighted with the line graph.
+The variables are a time series versus a continuous variable, which generally calls for a line chart.
 I changed the y-axis tick format to give the returns in percentage, I felt this would be easier to understand.
 I also fixed the maximum and minimum values for the y-axis to zoom in on the data.
 Interaction within this graph is through the ability to hover over a data point in order to see the actual figures behind the data.

 Feedback is based on the initial visualisation (index1.html).